HOW DO I GET STARTED WITH THERAPY?

 If you participate in couples or family therapy, I will not disclose confidential information about your treatment, unless everyone who has participated in the treatment with you has also provided their written authorization.

 There are some exceptions to confidentiality in a therapy setting.
-I am required to report any instances of suspected child or elder care abuse.
+Therapists are required to report any instances of suspected child or elder care abuse.
 I am also required to break confidentiality when there is serious danger of physical violence to yourself or another person.
 You also waive your right to confidentiality in legal proceedings when you base any part of your case on your psychological state of mind.

 DO YOU ACCEPT INSURANCE?